Home

 However, the highlight of my life occurred about a month after my SRS when I went into the bathroom for a shower.
 After de-robing I turned around and was surprised to see an attractive naked woman in the mirror.
 It took a moment to realise that it was me!

-A few years after my vaginoplasty I had a "tidy up" surgical procedure to improve the appearance of my vulva.
-Since then I've had no doubt that I can visually pass as a woman, and even pass an intimate search by police or custom officers.
+I've now have no doubt that I can visually pass as a woman, and even pass an intimate search by police or custom officers.
 This has immensely reduced the stress I had felt since transitioning, and there is no doubt that SRS/GCS has changed my life immeasurably for the better.

 More Information